voxpupuli/plumbing/share/governance.md

 *How to become one*: Win in the yearly election.

-The project management committee has responsibilities beyond contributors that include participating in strategic planning, release planning and approving changes to the governance model.
+The project management committee has responsibilities beyond collaborators that include participating in strategic planning, release planning and approving changes to the governance model.
 One of the most important duties is to uphold the community code of [conduct](https://voxpupuli.org/coc/) and ensure its values.
 The PMC has to make decisions when community consensus cannot be reached.

 The PMC has final say over who can become a committer and will use lazy consensus for approval.
 Discussion over committer nominations will be done in private.